plentymarkets/terra-components/TC_RELEASE.md

     -   If you haven't:
         -   create an account.
         -   get an invite from a member of Terra.
-        -   log in to npm in your IDEA’s console: `npm login`
+        -   log in to npm in your IDE’s console: `npm login`.

 -   Please create a new release tag on [Github](https://github.com/plentymarkets/terra-components/releases).